Ruth Ward Kahn: Career

 Her lectures in many cities and states were praised.
 At the Woman's Congress, held in connection with the Cotton States and International Exposition, her address on "A Stranger in a Strange Land" was spoken of as "a notably eloquent effort, and one of the best heard in Assembly Hall".
 Kahn made a very thorough study of Hawaii and Bermuda, and lectured on the customs, the manners, and the scenery of these islands.
 Aside from her literary work and her lectures and readings, she devoted effort to the welfare and happiness of needy women and children.

 Kahn was one of the youngest members of the Incorporated Society of Authors, of London, England, which society she joined in 1890.
 She was an honorary member of the Authors' and Artists' Club, Kansas City, Missouri, and of the Woman's National Press Association.

 Personal life

 Kahn made her home in Leadville, where she was also a talented artist.
 She had one child, a son, Milo Ward Kahn, who died in childhood.
 Lee Kahn died shortly thereafter, on February 26, 1899.
 In May of that year, in York, Indiana, she visited her mother, D. S. Griggs, and two sisters, Sylvia Wicoff and Stella Shirtz, before they sailed for Europe the following month.

-Returning to the U.S., she traveled again in June 1900, in company with several eachers, from Chicago for Manilla.
+Returning to the U.S., she traveled again in June 1900, in company with several teachers, from Chicago for Manilla.
 She was again back in the U.S. by March 1900, in need to surgery in Newark, New Jersey.

 In 1907, Kahn's family was making inquires throughout the U.S. in the hopes of ascertaining whether Kahn was alive or dead.
 Her mother and a niece were tracing every possible clue that might be useful.